feedspub/blog/posts/introducing-feeds-pub.md

 None of the current RSS readers have these features.
 And I think other people might also have these needs.

-So after spending about 3 month in designing and coding, Feeds Pub is here🎉
+So after spending about 3 months in designing and coding, Feeds Pub is here🎉

 The ultimate goal of Feeds Pub is to improve people's reading experience.
 Make it easier to find good stuff to read and follow.